Skip to main content

 Research synthesisModerate evidenceMixed effect size3 studies · 3 beneficial · 0 neutral · 0 harmful

-• Studied populations: clinical populations (COPD patients), combat athletes
+• Studied populations: patients with COPD, combat athletes

-Caveats: Evidence base is small (only 3 studies) — conclusions should be considered preliminary.
-Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
-One study did not specify dose or duration, and another lacked full population details, limiting precision.
+Caveats: Available evidence is overwhelmingly positive, but the evidence base is small (only 3 studies) — conclusions should be considered preliminary.
+Clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
+Additionally, effect sizes varied widely across studies (small to large), and the dose was only specified in one study (3.2 g/day).

 Doses used in studies